hirnsalat/sidaskc/README.md

 Obviously, this is [Powered by Dark Sky](https://darksky.net/poweredby/).

-Released under the MIT License (see license.txt).
+Released under the MIT License (see LICENSE).